 Step 1: Upload the Cut Files

 The file in my Resource Library has labels for 20 types of ingredients you may have in your kitchen canisters.
 Personally, I do not use flour or sugar.
 I eat a ketogenic diet and have other ingredients.
-These include almond flour, coconut flour, and both powdered and granulated erythritol sweeteners.
+These include almond flour, coconut flour, and both powdered and granulated erythritol sweeteners (Swerve).
 These are also in the cut files.

 After you upload the cut file to Cricut Design Space, increase or decrease the size of the labels to match the space you want to fill on your canisters.